Tmunayyer/Tmunayyer.github.io/Projects/making-this-blog.md

 The final step here is to post it to Hackernews.
 If you read this and thought of starting a blog, hopefully it gives you some good ideas (or bad ones to avoid).

+Here is the link to the post: https://news.ycombinator.com/item?id=41514609

 Total time to create this was ~120 minutes.

 ### Wish List